 Borderline personality disorder is a condition that causes a person to have difficulty regulating their emotions and consistently seeing people and situations clearly.
 They experience intense moods that often swing back and forth and are hard to control.
-About 1.4% of U.S. adults have borderline personality disorder, with women accounting for about three out of four of those diagnosed.
+According to the National Alliance on Mental Illness (NAMI), about 1.4% of U.S. adults have borderline personality disorder, with women accounting for about three out of four of those diagnosed.

 Symptoms of borderline personality disorder may include:

 - Intense mood swings that can last from a few hours to a few days, including happiness, anxiety, irritability, and shame

 - Disconnection from reality